zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/sync-properties-from-database-values/ef-core-sync-properties-from-database-values.md

 }
 ```

 In this example, we want to [bulk merge (Upsert)](https://entityframework-extensions.net/bulk-merge) a list of products.
 However, the method `GetProductToImport` only provides information like the `Sku`, `Name`, and `Description`.
-The importation currently doesn't know the `ProductID` as it's coming from an external database.
+The import currently doesn't know the `ProductID` as it's coming from an external database.

 Since the `Sku` is unique to a product, we can use it as our key to retrieve the `ProductID`.